 Wagyu is a Japanese beef cattle breed derived from native Asian cattle.
 The name ‘Wagyu’ refers to all Japanese beef cattle, where ‘Wa’ means Japanese and ‘gyu’ means cow.

-Wagyu was originally draft animals used in Japanese agriculture and were selected for their physical endurance.
+Wagyu were originally draft animals used in Japanese agriculture and were selected for their physical endurance.
 This selection favoured animals with more intramuscular fat cells, or ‘marbling’, which provided a readily available source of energy.
-Wagyu is a naturally horned breed and the cattle are either black or red in colour.
-Read More »
+Read More

 Since 1989, the Australian Wagyu Association has supported the genetic improvement and promotion of Wagyu globally.
 Based on 100% Japanese genetics, our systems support the production of fullblood (100% Wagyu), purebred (93% Wagyu) and crossbred F1 to F4 cattle (fullblood Wagyu crossed with other breeds).